Four fours: Algorithmics of the problem

 (for n=2).
 Now there are two ways in which new entries may arise, either as a combination of existing ones through a binary operator, or by applying the factorial or square root operators (which does not use additional instances of d).
 The first case is treated by iterating over all pairs of subexpressions that use a total of n instances of d.
 For example, when n=4, we would check pairs (a,b) with a containing one instance of d and b three, and with a containing two instances of d and b two as well.
 We would then enter a+b, a-b, b-a, a*b, a/b, b/a) into the hash table, including parenthesis, for n=4.
 Here the sets A and B that contain a and b are calculated recursively, with n=1 and n=2 being the base case.
 Memoization is used to ensure that every hash table is only computed once.

 The second case (factorials and roots) is treated with the help of an auxiliary function, which is invoked every time a value v is recorded.
 This function computes nested factorials and roots of v up to some maximum depth, restricted to rationals.

 The last phase of the algorithm consists in iterating over the keys of the table for the desired value of n and extracting and sorting those keys that are integers.
 This algorithm was used to calculate the five fives and six sixes examples shown below.
 The more compact formula (in the sense of number of characters in the corresponding value) was chosen every time a key occurred more than once.

-Excerpt from the solution to the six sixes problem

-In the table below, the notation .6... represents the value 6/9 or 2/3 (recurring decimal 6).